Heart valve disease

 Diagnosis

-To diagnose heart valve disease, a health care professional examines you and asks questions about your symptoms and health history.
-A whooshing sound called a heart murmur may be heard when listening to your heart with a device called a stethoscope.
+To diagnose heart valve disease, a healthcare professional examines you and asks questions about your symptoms and health history.
+The healthcare professional listens to your heart with a tool called a stethoscope.
+A whooshing sound called a heart murmur may be heard.

 Blood and imaging tests may be done to check your heart health.